 The visceral pleura is not sensitive to pain, temperature or touch.
 Its sensory fibres only detect stretch.
 It also receives autonomic innervation from the pulmonary plexus (a network of nerves derived from the sympathetic trunk and vagus nerve).

-Arterial supply is via the bronchial circulation (internal thoracic arteries), which also supplies the parenchyma of the lungs.
+Arterial supply is via the bronchial arteries (branches of the descending aorta), which also supply the parenchyma of the lungs.

 Clinical Relevance: Pneumothorax